-- (A) In a case in which the person is charged with a felony; or - (B) In which the person is scheduled to be sentenced; and - (2) Knowingly fails to appear or remain for the hearing. - (b) Second degree.
-A person commits second degree failure to appear in violation a court order when that person: - (1) Knows they are required to appear before a judicial officer on a specified date and time by a court order for what is, in fact, a hearing: - (A) In a case in which the person is charged with a felony or misdemeanor; or - (B) In which the person is scheduled to appear as a material witness in a criminal case; and - (2) Knowingly fails to appear or remain for the hearing. - (c) Defense.
-A person does not commit an offense under this section when, in fact, a judicial officer gives effective consent to the conduct constituting the offense. - (d) Penalties. - (1) First degree failure to appear in violation of a court order is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree failure to appear in violation of a court order is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Consecutive sentencing.
-The sentence for this offense shall run consecutive to any other sentence. - (4) Forfeiture.
-Upon conviction under this section, the court may, subject to the provisions of the Federal Rules of Criminal Procedure, order the forfeiture of any security which was given or pledged for the defendant's release. - (e) Definitions. - (1) The term "knows" has the meaning specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "effective consent," "felony," and "misdemeanor" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "judicial officer" has the meaning specified in D.C.
+- (a) First degree.
+An actor commits first degree failure to appear in violation of a court order when that actor: - (1) Knows they are required to appear before a judicial officer on a specified date and time by a court order for what is, in fact, a hearing: - (A) In a case in which the actor is charged with a felony; or - (B) In which the actor is scheduled to be sentenced; and - (2) Knowingly fails to make reasonable efforts to appear or remain for the hearing; and - (3) In fact, fails to appear or remain for the hearing. - (b) Second degree.
+An actor commits second degree failure to appear in violation of a court order when that actor: - (1) Knows they are required to appear before a judicial officer on a specified date and time by a court order for what is, in fact, a hearing: - (A) In a case in which the actor is charged with a felony or misdemeanor; or - (B) In which the actor is scheduled to appear as a material witness in a criminal case; and - (2) Knowingly fails to make reasonable efforts to appear or remain for the hearing; and - (3) In fact, fails to appear or remain for the hearing. - (c) Defense.
+An actor does not commit an offense under this section when, in fact, a judicial officer gives effective consent to the conduct constituting the offense. - (d) Penalties. - (1) First degree failure to appear in violation of a court order is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree failure to appear in violation of a court order is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) Forfeiture.
+Upon conviction under this section, the court may, subject to the provisions of the Federal Rules of Criminal Procedure, order the forfeiture of any security which was given or pledged for the actor's release. - (e) Definitions. - (1) The term "knows" has the meaning specified in RCC § 22E-206; the term "in fact" has the meaning specified in RCC § 22E-207; and the terms "actor," "effective consent," "felony," and "misdemeanor" have the meanings specified in RCC § 22E-701. - (2) In this section, the term "judicial officer" has the meaning specified in D.C.
 Code § 23-1331. - (f) Interpretation of statute.
-Chapters 1 through 6 of Subtitle I of Title 22E apply to this offense.
+Chapters 1 through 6 of Subtitle I of Title 22E shall apply to this offense.